 Qualifying nominees must be based in India and will be evaluated against the following criteria:

-The individual (or the leader of a group/organization) is a visionary social leader- entrepreneur, whose values are
+• The individual (or the leader of a group/organization) is a visionary social leader- entrepreneur, whose values are

 • The individual (or their group/organization) has a financially sound business model with a viable plan to achieve long term

-The individual (or their group/organization) is the key actor, but is embedded in the ecosystem, collaborating and
+• The individual (or their group/organization) is the key actor, but is embedded in the ecosystem, collaborating and

-The individual (or their group/organization) must display evidence of having measured and evaluated its investment
+• The individual (or their group/organization) must display evidence of having measured and evaluated its investment

 irrespective of linguistic, religious or regional affiliations.
 We will evaluate all nominations unbiasedly, and so accept

 nominations from large, small, national, local, older and younger individuals/groups/organizations without discrimination.

-Areas of operation of nominees could include (but are not restricted to) education and training, economic opportunity,
+• Areas of operation of nominees could include (but are not restricted to) education and training, economic opportunity,

 You may nominate yourself, another individual, the head of your group/organization, or a member of your group/organization.
 To nominate, please fill in and submit the online application form given below, no later than 07th March, 2022.